NikkaLuna/Java-OOP-Multithreading-Docker/README.md

 - **Localization & Internationalization**: Supports both English and French.
 - **Currency Display**: Shows reservation prices in USD, CAD, and EUR.
 - **Time Zone Conversion**: Converts times between ET, MT, and UTC for live presentations.
-- **MultiThreading**: Implemented multithreaded programming in Java, adhering to industry best practices for thread safety, synchronization, and efficient resource management.
+- **MultiThreading**: Implements multithreaded programming in Java, adhering to industry best practices for thread safety, synchronization, and efficient resource management.
-- **JPA Integration**: Utilized JPA to define the data model and persistence logic for entities, ensuring efficient data management and storage.
+- **JPA Integration**: Utilizes JPA to define the data model and persistence logic for entities, ensuring efficient data management and storage.
-- **Spring MVC REST API**: Coupled JPA with Spring MVC annotations to expose REST API endpoints for effective management of hotel reservations, providing a robust and scalable backend architecture.
+- **Spring MVC REST API**: Couples JPA with Spring MVC annotations to expose REST API endpoints for effective management of hotel reservations, providing a robust and scalable backend architecture.
-- **Docker & Cloud Deployment**: Utilizes Docker for containerization and deployment to cloud services, ensuring easy scalability and efficient deployment workflow.
+- **Docker & Cloud Deployment**: Leverages Docker for containerized deployment to cloud services, enabling efficient scaling and streamlined workflows.

 ## Screenshots